 - Immunizations (please consult your local travel clinic)

 The opportunities for traveling outside the reserve are endless.
 For example, you can take a day trip to Granite Ridge or the Great Zimbabwe Ruins.
 For a longer stay experience, you can spend three nights on a houseboat on the stunning Lake Kariba.
-For an excursion before or after your volunteer placement, you should consider a five-day trip through Miombo to visit Victoria Falls to try out bungee jumping or white-water rafting.
+For an excursion before or after your volunteer placement, you should consider a four-day trip through Miombo to visit Victoria Falls to try out bungee jumping or white-water rafting.

 Project Orientation (Included):